-Council is committed to increasing the Residential Rate base through its City of Opportunity Marketing Strategy.
-This has resulted in considerable growth that is broadening the base and in turn, evenly distributing the overheads of maintaining the infrastructure of the City.
+Council is committed to increasing the residential rates base resulting in considerable growth that in turn more evenly distributes the overheads of maintaining the infrastructure of the City.
 There are continuing positive signs of redevelopment under the current Local Planning Scheme that have resulted in healthy growth that should continue into the foreseeable future.